Divorce, Remarriage, and Children

 • blended family structures

-Children from earlier relationships also maintain a unique place within the family system.
+Children from earlier relationships also continue to have their unique place within the family.

 Supporting Children Through Change